theneweinstein/thermosmart_component/README.md

+> [!WARNING]
+> Thermosmart went bankrupt in summer 2023.
+I'm not owning this device anymore and will stop supporting this component.
+Likely the API will also stop working (soon).

 # Thermosmart custom component for HomeAssistant
 The `thermosmart` component lets you control a thermostats and view sensor data (boiler information) from [Thermosmart](https://www.thermosmart.com) thermostats.